 Recently, I’ve added moringa tea into the mix.
-Moringa is like kale on steroids—it contains three times as much iron as spinach and is a good source of calcium, Vitamin A, potassium, Vitamin B6, Vitamin C, magnesium, and beta carotene.
+Moringa, which comes from the moringa oleifera tree, is like kale on steroids—it contains three times as much iron as spinach and is a good source of calcium, Vitamin A, potassium, Vitamin B6, Vitamin C, magnesium, and beta carotene.
 (The latter of which, weirdly, makes you more attractive—in case vanity helps you motivate towards health).

-After hearing everyone at Well+Good HQ sing its praises, I couldn’t help but do some major recon into the science behind its buzz.
+After hearing everyone at Well+Good HQ sing moringa’s praises when it comes to the health benefits, particularly about targeting inflammation, I couldn’t help but do some major recon into the science behind its buzz.
 (Nerd alert!)
 What I discovered is impressive, to say the least—and several of its health-boosting benefits could be especially helpful during the upcoming flu season.

 Moringa has antimicrobial and antifungal properties